campug/learning-resources/README.rst

   comfortable, then this may also be of interest, as an entirely different approach.
 It also uses Jupyter Notebooks, which are worth knowing about.

-For interest’s sake, I follow https://www.reddit.com/r/Python/, which sometimes has interesting things on it.
-There’s also https://www.reddit.com/r/learnpython which is specifically aimed at beginner questions - you’ll have to judge whether the questions and answers there are also useful.
-I assume it’s worth a look, though.

-Planet Python https://www.planetpython.org/ is an aggregator of Python related articles - there are often introductions to interesting things referenced here, so it’s probably worth keeping an eye on (I have it as an RSS feed, altthough these days the reddit channel has more that’s directly of interest to me - but your mileage may well vary).

-https://stackoverflow.com/ can, as ever, be useful, but be sure that the answers you’re looking at are for Python 3, and even Python 3.5 or later, or they’re not so likely to be of use.

-Back in the day (picture doddering old man with a stick and a long white beard) I learnt Python by reading the official tutorial, the reference manual and the library manual (all at https://www.python.org/doc/).
-Of course, back then there weren’t any other alternatives.
-I’m not 100% convinced the tutorial is such a good point to start any more, but if your mind is that way inclined (not everyone is) then the reference manual is interesting, and I definitely recommend looking at the first few sections of the library reference https://docs.python.org/3/library/index.html (this will give you the documentation for the latest version, but you can choose the version you want with the selector at the top of the page, and it’s normally fairly good at telling you when something new-ish was introduced in the actual body of the text).
-Hmm - probably Introduction through Built-in Exceptions, and then string, datetime, collections, pathlib, os.path and os (yes, those are different - blame history), and then it very much depends on what you want to do.

-If you need to use logging, regular expressions, unicode, argparse (command line parsing) and a few other things, the HOWTO documents at https://docs.python.org/3/howto/index.html are actually a better place to start.

 ----------------------------